Immigrant families rejoice over Biden's expansive move toward citizenship, while some are left out

 To qualify, an immigrant must have lived in the United States for 10 years and be married to a U.S. citizen, both as of Monday.
 Zúniga's husband is ineligible because he wasn't in the United States.

-Every immigration benefit — even those as sweeping as Biden's election-year offer — have cutoff dates and other eligibility requirements.
+Every immigration benefit — even those as sweeping as Biden's election-year offer — has a cutoff date and other eligibility requirements.
 In September, the Democratic president expanded temporary status for nearly 500,000 Venezuelans who were living in the United States on July 31, 2023.
 Those who had arrived a day later were out of luck.

-The Obama-era Deferred Action for Childhood Arrivals program, which has shielded hundreds of thousands of people from deportation who came to the United States as young children and is popularly known as DACA, required applicants be in the United States on June 15, 2012 and have been in the country continuously for the previous five years.
+The Obama-era Deferred Action for Childhood Arrivals program, which has shielded from deportation hundreds of thousands of people who came to the United States as young children and is popularly known as DACA, required applicants be in the United States on June 15, 2012, and continuously for the previous five years.

-About 1.1 million spouses in the country illegally are married to U.S. citizens, according to advocacy group FWD.us., meaning hundreds of thousands won't qualify because they were in the United States less than 10 years.
+About 1.1 million spouses who are in the country illegally are married to U.S. citizens, according to advocacy group FWD.us., meaning hundreds of thousands won't qualify because they were in the United States for less than 10 years.

 Immigration advocates were generally thrilled with the scope of Tuesday's announcement, just as Biden's critics called it a horribly misguided giveaway.

-Angelica Martinez, 36, wiped away tears as she sat next to her children, ages 14 and 6 — watched Biden's announcement at the Houston office of FIEL, an immigrant advocacy group.
-A U.S. citizen since 2013, she described a flood of emotions, including regret for when her husband couldn't travel to Mexico for his mother's death five years ago.
+Angelica Martinez, 36, wiped away tears as she sat next to her children, ages 14 and 6, and watched Biden's announcement at the Houston office of FIEL, an immigrant advocacy group.
+A U.S. citizen since 2013, she described a flood of emotions, including regret that her husband couldn't travel to Mexico when his mother died five years ago.

-“Sadness, joy all at the same time," said Martinez, whose husband came to Houston 18 years ago.
+“Sadness, joy all at the same time," said Martinez, whose husband arrived in Houston 18 years ago.

-Magdalena Gutiérrez of Chicago, who has been married 22 years to a U.S. citizen and has three daughters who are U.S. citizens, said she had “a little more hope” after Biden’s announcement.
+Magdalena Gutiérrez of Chicago, who has been married to a U.S. citizen for 22 years and has three daughters who are U.S. citizens, said she had “a little more hope” after Biden’s announcement.
 Gutiérrez, 43, is eager to travel more across the United States without fearing an encounter with law enforcement that could lead to her being deported.

-Allyson Batista, a retired Philadelphia teacher and U.S. citizen, married her Mexican husband 20 years ago, recalled being told by lawyer that he could leave the country for 10 years or “remain in the shadows and wait for a change in the law.”
+Allyson Batista, a retired Philadelphia teacher and U.S. citizen, who married her Brazilian husband 20 years ago, recalled being told by lawyer that he could leave the country for 10 years or “remain in the shadows and wait for a change in the law.”

 “Initially, when we got married, I was naive and thought, ‘OK, but I’m American.
 This isn’t going to be a problem.
 We’re going to fix this,’” Batista said.
 “I learned very early on that we were facing a pretty dire circumstance and that there would be no way for us to move forward in an immigration process successfully.”

-Note: This story has been corrected to show Batista’s husband is Brazilian, not Mexican.